Dinir/Streamliner/README.md

 - Speedometer and energymeter will change their colour to help you notice the changes.
 Check when you are losing speed, and how much energy you got from the pit lane.
 - Position tracker shows the proximity of other ships.
 - Timer counting down from the average lap time of your best record, adding up any saves and loses at every new lap, to help you keep the pace on Time Trial.
+- Lap time slots roll over by one lap at a time, so you can actually see your 5th lap time in a longer race.
 - Motion effect to improve the *ＩＭＭＥＲＳＩＯＮ*.
 - Text colour can be set as one of 12 available hues, or greyscale.
 - All of the features above can be adjusted in the mod options.